mdahwireng/alx-airbnb-database/database-adv-script/ optimization_report.md

    - Consider using CTEs (Common Table Expressions) or subqueries if they can simplify the query structure without impacting performance.
  - **Final Query**: After applying the optimizations, the final query remains the same as the original, but with indexes applied to improve performance.
  - **Monitoring**: Continuously monitor the query performance using `EXPLAIN ANALYZE` after applying the optimizations to ensure that the changes have a positive impact on execution time and resource usage.
- - **Conclusion**: The query is optimized for performance by ensuring appropriate indexes are in place, using INNER JOINs where applicable, and simplifying the query structure.
-Regular monitoring and adjustments based on query performance metrics will help maintain optimal performance as the dataset grows.